 China Solar Says Three Directors are Detained and Probed for Fraud

-China Solar Energy Holdings Ltd., the panel maker that has lost 93% of its market value since 2007, revealed that its chairman and two directors have been detained by the authorities on allegations of fraud.
+China Solar Energy Holdings Ltd., the panel maker that has lost 93% of its market value since 2007, revealed that its chairman and two directors have been detained by the authorities on online casino allegations of fraud.
 Chairman Yeung Ngo, Yang Yuchun and Hao Guojun were arrested and have been held since Aug.
 26, China Solar Energy said in a statement last Oct.
 18. Based on investigations into allegations against the company, one subsidiary in Changzhou had missed the Warrant Check Online and failed to pay a reported increase in its registered capital with the local authority.

 China Qinhuangdao Coal Price Rebounds as Unsafe Mines are Decommissioned